 There is a catch though.
 The earbuds alone can only last 5-12 hours per charge.
 The juice is stored inside of the charging case, but the earbuds themselves can’t actually last 70 hours without the charging case.
 Fortunately, many of the newer true wireless earbuds offer quick charging, which is very convenient.

 What Is The Lifespan Of A Battery?

 Quite honestly, there’s no whole, definite number that you can put on battery life.
 But what you do need to know is that no battery can last forever.
 Not even rechargeable batteries.

 Some of the cheaper rechargeable batteries have chips inside that malfunction before the battery itself.
-This can cause a false report of the battery being empty, even when it is charged fully.
+This can cause a false report of the battery is empty, even when it is charged fully.
 Due to simple physics, your rechargeable batteries will eventually die.
 But that doesn’t mean that they won’t last a good while.

 Each time you recharge your battery there is a layer of electrolyte oxidation that builds up.
 In simpler terms: you just purchased a brand-new freezer and you fill it to the brim with food.
 After a while the ice inside of the freezer keeps building up, covering more and more of the freezer.
 Although it is unrealistic that this will happen to your freezer, the same thing is happening with the electrolyte oxidation and the battery.

-Extra Features and Risks
+Facts About Headphone Batteries – Extra Features and Risks

 Any of those extra features will decrease your battery life even more.
 Although it is your decision whether you want the extra features or not.
 One of the main risks that come with purchasing batteries is the possibility that the battery bursts or explodes.
 They can release dangerous gasses.
 Check up on your batteries often to possibly avoid this problem.
 If your batteries burst, chances are it’ll ruin your headphones.
 If it explodes it can cause serious injury.